-Another popular Jamaican Saturday soup and a personal favorite is Chicken Foot Soup.
-Chicken Foot Soup is one of those love it or leave it Jamaican delicacies that this Jamaican absolutely loooves.
-Besides the obvious presence of a few chicken feet there is really no difference between chicken foot soup and a bowl of traditional Jamaican chicken soup.
-Chicken Foot soup is one of those take it or leave it dishes but, I can assure you that if you that if you eat some good authentic Chicken Foot Soup you will be hooked.
-The ingredients in chicken foot soup as with most other Caribbean soups can be as varied as ones imagination so go ahead and add your favourite vegetables to this exotic dish
+A Jamaican chicken foot soup recipe is almost identical to the more traditional chicken soup.
+Unfortunately, the main ingredient can be a little off-putting for some.
+Besides the obvious presence of a few chicken feet there is really no difference between chicken foot soup and a traditional Jamaican chicken soup.
+The fact that chicken feet are low in calories and fat is an added bonus.
+Chicken Foot soup is one of those take it or leave it dishes but, I can assure you that if you eat some good authentic chicken foot soup you will be hooked.
+A bowl of chicken foot soup also happens to be a hearty, low calories, nutrient laden meal.

-Cutting veggies into small pieces not only helps them cook more quickly, it also makes a richer more flavorful soup.
+Cutting your ingredients into small pieces not only helps them cook more quickly, it also produces a richer more flavorful soup.

 Chicken Foot Soup Recipe